ammarbinfaisal1/prettinit/README.md

 # prettinit

 This is a simple command line tool for setting up .prettierrc file (configuration file for [prettier](prettier.io)).
-The only thing it lacks is that it cannot set [overrides](https://prettier.io/docs/en/configuration.html#configuration-overrides).
+You can also set a prettierrc file as default and use it in other prejects.

 ### Installation
-* clone or download this repository
-* navigate to it
-* run `npm install -g`
+    `npm i -g prettinit`

 ### Options
     --set-default, -D  set the the current directory's prettier config file as default